-You may know our organizations’ backstory; two veterinarians, Drs.
-Karen Becker and Donna Raditic, recognized the need to provide education and basic nutrition research to the pet vested community.
-They saw a need to create the CANWI organization as a non-profit entity whose long-term goal is to be a reliable source of companion animal information and uncover more answers about basic nutrition research that’s currently lacking in veterinary medicine.
+CANWI’S Backstory.
+Two veterinarians, Drs.
+Karen Becker and Donna Raditic, recognized the need to provide education and basic nutrition research to the pet vested community and created CANWI, a nonprofit organization whose long-term goal is to be a reliable source of companion animal information and uncover more answers about basic nutrition that’s currently lacking in veterinary medicine.

+CANWI Beginning Research.
 From the start, CANWI has been hard at work.
 Thanks to our supporters, we have initiated several ambitious research projects related to the effects of pets consuming heat processed foods.
-Our Scientific Committee, whose members are nationally recognized scientists, oversees and monitors our research initiatives from start to finish.
+Our Scientific Committee is comprised of nationally recognized scientists and oversees and monitors our research initiatives from start to finish.

 The scientific community has known for a long time that heating proteins, fats and carbohydrates to high temperatures produces unwanted heat-induced, chemical reactions in food called Maillard Reaction Products (MRPs).
 One of the most common types of MRPs produced in pet food are Advanced Glycation End-products (AGEs), the result of cooking carbohydrates with proteins.
 We know this reaction occurs when manufacturing the vast majority of ultra-processed pet foods, but no one has studied the amount of AGEs produced when different cooking techniques are implemented.

 - CANWI launched The Advanced Glycation End Products (AGEs) Dietary Study, the first of its kind in veterinary nutrition research.

 - AGEs have been associated with chronic diseases, immune system imbalances, premature aging and even cancer.

 - Preliminary data estimates some pet foods may contain over 122 times the AGEs found in processed human foods!